 A broader challenge for the hierarchical modeling framework lies in incorporating it within the proposed global fit pipeline for LISA data analysis~\cite{Vallisneri:2008ye,Littenberg:2023xpl,Katz:2024oqg}.
 The global fit aims to infer all source types in the data stream simultaneously, and will be expensive to evaluate even in the simplest vacuum-GR hypothesis $\mathH_v$.
 Redoing the global fit for the alternative hypotheses $\mathH_\ell$ and $\mathH_g$ (which also include additional parameters) may not be practically feasible.
 Yet, it may be possible to perform hypothesis tests in a post-processing style analysis by bias-correcting and importance-weighting the samples obtained in the $\mathH_v$ analysis~\cite{Kejriwal:2025upp}.
 This procedure effectively provides a new set of samples from the hyperposterior in the alternative hypothesis and is particularly well-suited for beyond-vacuum-GR type effects (see~\cite{Kejriwal:2025upp} for more details).
 Recently, simulation-based inference (SBI) techniques have been proposed for feasible hierarchical modeling of GW sources~\cite{Srinivasan:2025etu}, and may enable efficient modeling and inference of beyond-vacuum-GR effects using source populations.

-Finally, we caution that some systematic biases may persist in the hierarchical framework, e.g., due to inaccuracies in waveform modeling which can mimic global effects, as discussed in~\cite{Moore:2021eok}, and should be addressed in future work.
-In our framework, these systematic biases can be understood to be induced by ``local'' waveform modeling inaccuracies, which may strongly depend on the source parameters~\cite{Khalvati:2025znb}, biasing the inference of the intrinsic strength $\dot{G}$ of the global effect.
+Finally, we caution that some systematic biases may persist in the hierarchical framework, e.g., due to inaccuracies in waveform modeling which can mimic global deviations from the null hypothesis, as discussed in~\cite{Moore:2021eok}.
+In our framework, these systematic biases can be understood to be induced by modeling errors, such as missing higher-order corrections in the vacuum-GR evolution~\cite{Burke:2023lno} or insufficiently accurate template waveforms~\cite{Khalvati:2025znb}.
+Because such waveform systematics will be pervasive throughout the observed population, they may strongly bias the inference of a global effect such as the intrinsic strength $\dot{G}$, even within the hierarchical framework.
 Our setup can be readily employed to study such systematics in the future.
 Extensions of the current framework, shaped by these careful considerations, will pave the way for robust and realistic tests of GR in the presence of astrophysical environments with the next generation of GW detectors.

-\acknowledgments SK thanks Patrick Meyers and Michele Vallisneri for useful discussions during a research visit at ETH Zurich.
+\acknowledgments SK thanks Patrick Meyers and Michele Vallisneri for useful discussions during a research visit to ETH Zurich.
 SK also acknowledges the computing resources provided by the NUS IT Research Computing group and the support of the NUS Research Scholarship.
 EB acknowledges support from the European Union’s Horizon ERC Synergy Grant ``Making Sense of the Unexpected in the Gravitational-Wave Sky'' (Grant No. GWSky-101167314) and the PRIN 2022 grant ``GUVIRP - Gravity tests in the UltraViolet and InfraRed with Pulsar timing''.
 This work has been supported by the Agenzia Spaziale Italiana (ASI), Project n.
 2024-36-HH.0, ``Attività per la fase B2/C della missione LISA''.